 The hydrological design followed the guidelines of the Pervious Concrete Hydrological Analysis Program software distributed by the Portland Cement Association.
-The design is based on a 10-year storm with a 24 hour rainfall of 120 mm (4.7 inches).
+The design is based on a 10year storm with a 24 hour rainfall of 120 mm (4.7 inches).
 A porosity value of 30 % was used for the granular base material with an exfiltration rate of 1.2 mm/hr (0.05 in/hr).
 The exfiltration rate was based on the hydrological properties of the native silty sand subgrade material on the project, which was intended to be used as fill.
 Another design consideration was to ensure that the granular base provided adequate drainage and water storage to prevent undrained water freezing in the pervious concrete layer.
 The analysis indicated that a 300 mm (12 in) granular base layer was required.
+Although water freezing in the granular layer is not desirable, it was not practical to extend the granular materials below the frost line.
+A sandy subgrade and some internal pavement drainage reduce the amount of water available for freezing.